tomcam/postgres/docs/README.md

 # psql command line tutorial and cheat sheet

-You've installeld PostgreSQL.
+You've installed PostgreSQL.
 Now what?
 I assume you've been given a task that uses `psql` and you want to learn the absolute minimum to get the job done.